andrealesani/DSBot/README.md

 In order to correctly install and run the DSBot, please start by downloading the latest source from this GitHub repository:
 > git clone https://github.com/DEIB-GECO/DSBot.git

+Then _cd_ into the newly created _DSBot_ folder.
+By convenience we suggest to create a virtual environment.
+For example using conda:
+> conda create -n dsbot python=3.7
+> pip install -r requirements.txt

 ## Train / Import the model

 ## How to run